 - 4.1.
-Generators shall be installed outdoors wherever possible. - 4.2.
+Generators shall be installed outdoors wherever possible.
+The location shall not be accessible to inmates. - 4.2.
 Indoor installations require special provisions, such as combustion air, exhaust, ventilation, and a 2-hour fire-rated room with a minimum of 3 feet clearance around the generator.
 Coordinate requirements with the BIA prior to selecting an indoor installation.